Shippers, online retailers seek way around rising delivery costs

 UPS and FedEx have sought new ways to cut costs, such as dropping batches of packages at urban retailers, where customers can retrieve them.
 Now they are focusing more on packaging, charging a fee for design services while also levying what they call 'dimensional weight' surcharges for boxes that take up too much room in relation their weight.

-Retailers are hemmed in by their need to match Amazon.com Inc. The world's largest online retailer offers free shipping to customers who pay a $99 annual fee to join its Amazon Prime program — a revenue stream most retailers have not been able to replicate.
+Retailers are hemmed in by their need to match Amazon.com Inc (AMZN.O).
+The world's largest online retailer offers free shipping to customers who pay a $99 annual fee to join its Amazon Prime program — a revenue stream most retailers have not been able to replicate.

 "Amazon has forced everybody into free shipping," said John Haber, head of logistics consultancy Spend Management Experts.